 First reason to live in Quito: You will be delighted by the food

 People vary from each other.
 Some just like to get full and save money.
-Others like to dine at banquets and spend more for good quality.
+Others like to dine at banquets and spend more on good quality.
 I am others.
 If you are others as well, your stomach will be happy.
 Quito has much to offer for food travelers and many own recipes and dishes, where the Quiteños are very proud of.
-I would like to share few nice pictures of the dishes I ate during that time:
+I would like to share a few nice pictures of the dishes I ate during that time:

 Second reason to live in Quito: It has one of the oldest historical centers of South America

 Quito was found on December 6, 1534, so only a few days before Las Vegas.
 The capital of Ecuador has a large colonial old town with many important buildings and monuments, especially monasteries and churches in the style of colonial baroque.
 The historical center of Quito was the first city to be included in the list of UNESCO World Heritage Sites.
 Already in 1978.
-If you don’t believe my words again, but still want to get a few impressions and more informations from the ancient and beautiful town, please consider the following link.
+If you don’t believe my words again, but still want to get a few impressions and more information from the ancient and beautiful town, please consider the following link.

 Third reason to live in Quito: There is so much to do…Around Quito!

 Okay, okay.
 A funny reason, isn’t it?
 I want to give arguments to live in Quito and write, that there a lot to do outside of the city.
 Hahaha.
-But seriously: There are several things to do and see around of the city, that you can have an adventurous weekend to relax.
+But seriously: There are several things to do and see around the city, that you can have an adventurous weekend to relax.
 If you’re not hungover in bed and oversleep the whole weekend.
-Within one hour driving time, there are several interesting things to see that give you a variety of options: The middle of the world, high mountains for interested climbers, a lot of forests, national parks, etc. Best thing is, that they are quite easy and cheap to reach with good bus connections.
-But this only as a recommendation.
+Within one hour of driving time, there are several interesting things to see that give you a variety of options: The middle of the world, high mountains for interested climbers, a lot of forests, national parks, etc. The best thing is, that they are quite easy and cheap to reach with good bus connections.
+But this only a recommendation.
 Quito itself as a city offers as well sufficient things to do.
 It never gets boring in and around Quito!

 We all know the Spanish people who speak with a lisp and swallow down several words of a sentence.
 Or the unsexy Rioplatense dialect of Argentina and Uruguay.
 Maybe you’ve heard also the rapid Spanish from the Dominican Republic – Only machine guns fire faster.